About Us

 Wisdom, Wonder and Well-being

 Horsemanship for Health is a registered UK Community Interest Company, incorporated in 2016, company number 10111911.
-The directors are Belinda Seaward, Donna Poade and Wendy Summerfield.
+The directors are Belinda Seaward, Donna Poade and Andrea Nicol.
 We hold advanced DBS certificates and are insured with public liability of £2 million.
 As a community well-being provider, we hold a Quality Assurance Award endorsed by Torbay and South Devon NHS Trust and Teignbridge Community and Voluntary Service.

 Our team